Vieler Herbert

 For fifteen years or so, Herbert and his father worked from 11 Upper Station Road, Bexhill, but around 1911, Emil Vieler established a new studio at 26 Station Road, Bexhill-on-Sea.
 By 1915, the photographic studio in Station Road was being managed by Herbert Vieler.
 In addition to the studio portrait work undertaken at 26 Station Road, re-named the "Imperial Studio", Herbert Vieler worked as an "Outdoor Photographer", covering family events, such as weddings, and recording public occasions such as street processions and shows.
 Herbert would also travel with his camera to take group portraits on location.
 Herbert Vieler issued his photographic views, depicting Bexhill seafront, local churches, etc., in the popular postcard format which dominated photography between 1910 and 1930.
 Herbert Vieler died in Bexhill-on-Sea in 1950, at the age of seventy-two.

-[ABOVE] The photographer's credit printed on the reverse of a picture postcard issued by Herbert Vieler of the Imperial Studio, Bexhill-on-Sea (1920)
+[ABOVE] The photographer's credit printed on the reverse of a picture postcard issued by Herbert Vieler of the Imperial Studio, Bexhill-on-Sea (1920).
+Herbert Vieler took over his father's photographic studio at 26 Station Road, Bexhill at the end of 1912.

-[BELOW & RIGHT] Three postcard format photographs by Herbert Vieler of the Imperial Studio, Bexhill-on-Sea recording a wedding which took place on 24th November 1920.
+Three postcard format photographs by Herbert Vieler of the Imperial Studio, Bexhill-on-Sea recording a wedding which took place on 24th November 1920.
 [BELOW] A group portrait of the bride and groom together with the best man, bridesmaids, and relatives.
-[TOP RIGHT] The bride and groom.
-[BOTTOM RIGHT] The best man with the three bridesmaids.
+[BOTTOM RIGHT] The bride and groom.
+[RIGHT] The best man with the three bridesmaids.

 Postcard Views by Herbert Vieler of Bexhill-on-Sea